slint-ui/slint/docs/src/content/docs/guide/unfinished/functions.md

 - The syntax for defining a callback is different
 - Callbacks can be declared without assigning a block of code to them
 - Callbacks have a special syntax for declaring aliases using the two-way binding operator `<=>`
-- Callback visiblity is always similar to `public` functions
+- Callback visibility is always similar to `public` functions

 In general, the biggest reason to use callbacks is to be able to handle them from the backend code.
 Use a function if that is not needed.